ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

 1. put the white ball in a box on the floor.
     - This command will give the user the chance to select between two options.
     This is because of ambiguity in the question.
 To select an option respond by typing the number corresponding to your choice.
+Every alternative states which objects you mean, so in this example it asks if we would like to take the "white ball inside any box" and place it on the floor or take the white ball and place it inside a "box ontop the floor".

 - Medium World
 1. put the green plank in the red box. - Very interesting and fun to watch.